openshift/assisted-test-infra/GUIDE.md

 **Problem**

-An exception in `discovery-infra/bm_inventory_client.py` about a missing class or an invalid param.
+An exception in `discovery-infra/assisted_service_client.py` about a missing class or an invalid parameter.

 **Solution**